A workflow automated and optimized for simplicity

 We have given ourselves the luxury to choose a simple, minimalistic tool-stack that supports our ideal workflow.
 We use it for a wide range of our deliveries and it’s easy to demonstrate, since most of these are Open Source.

 masteris the integration branch if it exist locally - otherwise its’

-Both GitHub, Waffle and Jenkins contributes to their part of the magic.
+GitHub, Waffle and Jenkins all contribute their part of the magic.

 closedbefore the issue - It’s automatically closed.